petrosyanlaw/petrosyanlaw.github.io/index.md

 Petrosyan.law is licensed to practice law in the State of California and works with its clients to find innovative solutions for their legal needs.

 ### Legal Services
+- Intellectual Property
+- Contract Review and Negotiation
 - Business Formation
-- Intellectual Property
-- Contract Review and Contract Negotiation
 - Blockchain and Cryptocurrency Law
 - Cannabis Law
-- Visa Applications
+- Toxic Tort Law

 ### Connect
 - 📍 Los Angeles, California